schmittjoh/serializer/doc/reference/annotations.rst

 This annotation can be defined on a property to indicate that the property should not be serialized/unserialized.
 Works only in combination with NoneExclusionPolicy.

+If the `ExpressionLanguageExclusionStrategy` exclusion strategy is enabled, will be possible to use `@Exclude(if="expression")` to exclude dynamically a property.

 @Expose
 ~~~~~~~
 This annotation can be defined on a property to indicate that the property should
 be serialized/unserialized.
 Works only in combination with AllExclusionPolicy.

+If the `ExpressionLanguageExclusionStrategy` exclusion strategy is enabled, will
+be possible to use `@Expose(if="expression")` to expose dynamically a property.

 @SerializedName
 ~~~~~~~~~~~~~~~